 Integrated Care

-Our dual diagnosis treatment integrates psychiatric care with addiction treatment.
+Our dual diagnosis treatment program integrates psychiatric care with addiction treatment.
 This means you’ll receive medication management, psychotherapy, and addiction counseling in a coordinated manner.

 Individual and Group Therapy